Wedding of Prince Harry and Meghan Markle: Preceding private ceremony

 In March 2021, Meghan said in the televised interview Oprah with Meghan and Harry that three days before their public wedding they "got married" in the presence of the Archbishop of Canterbury Justin Welby.
 "We called the archbishop and we just said, look, this thing, this spectacle is for the world, but we want our union between us," she said.
 "So the vows that we have framed in our room are just the two of us in our backyard with the Archbishop of Canterbury."
-The Church of England sources commented that this was not a legally recognised marriage ceremony, which require two witnesses.
+The Church of England sources commented that this was not a legally recognised marriage ceremony, which requires two witnesses.
 A spokesperson for the couple again confirmed that they exchanged "personal vows", and the private event was not claimed by them to be a "legal" nor "official" service.
-The couple's marriage certificate states that they were married on 19 May, with Harry's father and Meghan's mother as witnesses.
-The Archbishop of Canterbury commented, stating "The legal wedding was on the Saturday [May 19], [when] I signed the wedding certificate."
+The Archbishop of Canterbury commented, stating "The legal wedding was on the Saturday [19 May], [when] I signed the wedding certificate."
 He would not give details of private meetings with the couple, but said he "had a number of private and pastoral meetings with the duke and duchess before the wedding".